dotnet/docs-maui/docs/user-interface/controls/carouselview/interaction.md

 ## Preset the position

-The displayed item `CarouselView` can be programmatically set by setting the `Position` property to the index of the item in the underlying collection.
+The displayed item in a `CarouselView` can be programmatically set by setting the `Position` property to the index of the item in the underlying collection.
 The following XAML example shows a `CarouselView` that sets the displayed item:

 ```xaml
 <CarouselView ItemsSource="{Binding Monkeys}"